JKoscielecki/Anomaly-Detection-NLP/README.md

 # Anomaly-Detection-NLP

-All codes contained in this repository are implementation part of my bachelor's thesis - Anomaly Detection Algorithms With Applications To Short Texts.
+Dirty code used in the experimental part of my BA thesis - Anomaly Detection Algorithms With Applications To Short Texts.
+I'll clean it up soon, split it into separate files and everything will be readable.